 3. Stay Consistent

 Effective communication is key to staying consistent when it comes to your restaurant employees.
 You don’t have to be strict when it comes to setting your expectations.
 If you stay consistent, you shouldn’t have a problem when it comes to push back from your employees.
-You should stay consistent throughout the entire scheduling process from start to end each week.
+You should stay consistent throughout the entire employee scheduling process from start to end each week.
 That means posting the schedule at the same time and day every week, and taking time off requests with a certain deadline each week.
 Sending a time off request an hour before the schedule is posted is unacceptable.
 Setting up a consistent schedule will not only make things easier for you, but also keep your employees in line.

 You should always be forecasting your staff’s schedule, and planning for the worst staff situation.
 Say someone gets sick unexpectedly, or an unforeseen lunch rush happens.
 Is there a holiday coming up?
 Is it the start of summer?
 These types of questions will influence whether people will take time off or not.
 It’s impossible to forecast every little thing that could come up within a restaurant, but keeping good records from sales to operations can help you prepare for the future.